Your machines earn it in the pit. You lose it on the way to the office.

 Fuel integrity at the bowser

 The mine stores it.
 The mine dispenses it.
 Your operator writes what was received.
 When your operator is absent, the mine's number becomes the default.
 One of your largest cost lines, weakly evidenced.
-Structured capture with operator, machine, project, time, and quantity attribution closes the gap.
+Structured capture that ties every dispense to the operator, machine and project behind it closes the gap.
 Five percent recovery on a USD 100,000 monthly diesel spend is USD 5,000 back to margin every month.
 One line item.
 (Illustrative model, your number from the audit.)

 From Theo

-The maths is not abstract.
-Protecting six billable hours per month at day-works rates covers the pilot fee.
+Recover even part of what walks each month and the case makes itself.
 Five percent recovery on a USD 100,000 monthly diesel spend is USD 5,000 back to margin every month.
 One line item.
 (Illustrative model, your number from the audit.)
 The decision is not whether the leakage is happening.
 It's whether you want the evidence in your hands or the mine's.

 The numbers are not uniform.
 On one mine I sat with, the leak was 8 percent on fuel, operator absent at the bowser, mine's number became default.
 On another it was day-works hours, two contested every shift, four hours of revenue gone each week.
 The audit is built to find which one is true for your operation.